RafaelSimionato/financeControl/README.md

 Financial Control is available on the official SoftDrakula website https://www.softdrakula.com and is open source on GitHub

 USER RESOURCES
 - Verification of values ​​in real time;
 (Never exceeding the maximum delay time of 15 minutes)
 - Educational information related to each available currency;

-- Available in three languages ​​(English, Dutch and Portuguese) * Soon also in Italian and Spanish and in the future in Chinese and Japanese;
+- Available in three languages ​​(English, Dutch and Portuguese) * Soon also in Italian and Spanish and in the future in Mandarin Chinese and Japanese;
+- * The version available in Dutch is still a testing version, and may contain spelling errors, as it has not yet been officially revised;
 - Layout can be changed between Original, Light and Dark themes;

 - In the future, new features may be implemented, depending on the needs of our users

 ----------

 Em Português

 CONTROLE FINANCEIRO

 Oficial 2022, versão 00 Beta

-O Controle Financeiro foi criado com o objetivo de facilitar a verificação diaria da cotação de diversas moedas do mundo inteiro o mais precisamente e rápido possível.
-Nosso sistema busca os dados através de uma API e automaticamente é repassado ao sistema do Controle Financeiro Official, versão 00
+O Controle Financeiro foi criado com o objetivo de facilitar a verificação diaria da cotação de diversas moedas do mundo inteiro o mais precisamente e rápido possível Nosso sistema busca os dados através de uma API e automaticamente é repassado ao sistema do Controle Financeiro Official, versão 00

 Nosso Controle Financeiro possui diversas moedas, como, por exemplo: Euro, Dollar (Americano, Canadense e Dollar Australiano), além de outras moedas como a Libra Esterlina, Peso Argentino, YEN Japonês e o Bitcoin